corex/config/README.md

 Multiple locations are supported through apps (repositories).

-Support for more multiple levels (sub-directories) of config-files.
+Support for multiple levels (sub-directories) of config-files.

 ```php
 // Register path for myApp.